 The Z50 is still a camera that’ll suit enthusiasts, and boasts plenty of impressive specs.
 Being able to burst-shoot at 11fps is handy no matter what level you’re at, and the 4K UHD video from the camera looks pretty amazing.
 We’re also big fans of the comprehensive autofocus system, which provides a beefy spread of 209 autofocus points.

-Even a couple of years down the line, we still rate this as the best Z-mount APS-C camera.
+Even four years down the line, we still rate this as the best Z-mount APS-C camera.
 The newer Nikon Z fc is very flashy and tempting, with its gorgeous retro looks.
 However, the Z50 is both significantly cheaper, and has a few practical features the Z fc lacks, like a built-in flash.

 The D7500 borrows some of the speed from Nikon's top APS-C D500 model, and some of the affordability of the D7200 below it, to offer a well-judged blend of performance and value.
 Nikon's 20.9MP sensor features here, which sacrifices almost 4MP against its older 24MP unit, but it brings improved overall performance and image quality together with 4K video and extended high ISO possibilities.
 You also get a tilting rear touchscreen and 8fps continuous shooting, the result being a camera that has no obvious shortcomings in any areas.